robmo90/monster-lair/README.md

 The app uses Kotlin and AndroidX, and relies heavily on Koin, Coroutines, Room and Navigation Components.

-Since the app also uses ViewBinding by Google, you need to use Android Studio 3.6+, currently only in Beta.
+Since the app also uses ViewBinding, you need to use Android Studio 3.6+, currently only in Beta.
+(You can easily install it side by side to your current Android Studio.)

 ## Contributing